 Some hardware will rust if it’s only for indoors.
 Use outdoor-specific hardware.
 If you want decorative outdoor hardware, stainless steel fasteners are one option available, but there are others.

 Did you use a water-resistant/waterproof glue like Titebond II or Titebond III or Gorilla Glue?
 If you didn’t, stop here and review your build.
 If any finish fails at all, then you’ll have more repairs if you used a water-soluble glue compared to something water-resistant.
-See our glue types guide and wood joints guide under for more in-depth information that may help you!
+See our types of wood glue guide and wood joints guide under for more in-depth information that may help you!

 How’s the weather?